laravel/forge-docs/src/sites/applications.md

 If the site's deploy script does not contain the `reverb:restart` command, Forge will automatically append it for you.

 ### SSL

 If an SSL certificate exists for your site which protects Reverb's configured hostname, Forge will automatically install it when enabling Reverb, ensuring your Reverb server is accessible via secure WebSockets (wss).

-If Reverb has been installed before a valid certificate is available, you may request a new certificate for Reverb's configured hostname and Forge will automatically install it as soon as it is issued.
-Forge will also pre-populate the "Domains" input with Reverb's hostname when requesting a certificate.
+If Reverb is installed before a valid certificate is available, you may request a new certificate for Reverb's configured hostname from your site's "SSL" tab.
+Forge will automatically configure secure WebSockets for Reverb as soon as the certificate is activated.
+Forge will also pre-populate the "Domains" SSL form input with Reverb's hostname when requesting a certificate.

 ### Converting Existing Daemons